Silverfeelin/Starbound-CoreDirectivesGenerator/README.md

 > Note that you can drag an image file directly on top of the console to get the image path!

 1. Enter the image path of your source image and press enter.
-2. Enter the image path of your target image and press enter.
+2. Enter the image path of your recolored image and press enter.
 3. Paste the directives from your clipboard somewhere using <kbd>Ctrl + V</kbd> or <kbd>⌘ + V</kbd>.

 To quit the application, either enter `quit` or kill the process using <kbd>Ctrl + C</kbd>.